tbalden/google_common_aosp_simple/Documentation/virt/gunyah/index.rst

 .. toctree::
    :maxdepth: 1

-   vm-manager
    message-queue

-Gunyah is a Type-1 hypervisor which is independent of any OS kernel, and runs in a higher CPU privilege level.
-It does not depend on any lower-privileged operating system for its core functionality.
+Gunyah is a Type-1 hypervisor which is independent of any OS kernel, and runs in a more privileged CPU level (EL2 on Aarch64).
+It does not depend on a less privileged operating system for its core functionality.
 This increases its security and can support a much smaller trusted computing base than a Type-2 hypervisor.

 Gunyah is an open source hypervisor.
-The source repo is available at https://github.com/quic/gunyah-hypervisor.
+The source repository is available at https://github.com/quic/gunyah-hypervisor.

 Gunyah provides these following features.